 At Birmingham learning is a conversation, not simply a lecture.
 University study gives you the chance to be in charge of your own learning, do independent research, and be responsible for your own progress.

-Victoria, BSc Chemistry, 3rd year "Undertaking independent study into a project at the cutting edge of research where the answer is not predetermined helped strengthen my synthetic chemistry knowledge and gave me the confidence to work in an industrial environment."
+Victoria, BSc Chemistry "Undertaking independent study into a project at the cutting edge of research where the answer is not predetermined helped strengthen my synthetic chemistry knowledge and gave me the confidence to work in an industrial environment."

 We provide online study skills training to help you prepare for university study.
 Your School or department may also provide additional support.